sarahcolbert/sibling_roh_analysis/README.md

 ** NTS: delete abcd_test folder

-** add note to repeat for dif ancestries...may need to incorporate that into code so they are named appropriately?
+** add note to repeat for dif ancestries...may need to incorporate that into naming for return of results?

 ** fix intro to give proper credit